United Nations–administered Kosovo

-United Nations Administered Kosovo refers to the period when the United Nations Interim Administration Mission in Kosovo was directly responsible for the governance of Kosovo between 1999 and 2008.
-This period began on 10 June 1999 with the passing of United Nations Security Council Resolution 1244 and effectively ended on 17 February 2008 with the unilateral declaration of independence of Kosovo.
+United Nations–administered Kosovo refers to the period when the United Nations Interim Administration Mission in Kosovo was directly responsible for the governance of Kosovo between 1999 and 2008.
+This period began on 10 June 1999 with the adoption of United Nations Security Council Resolution 1244 and effectively ended on 17 February 2008 with the unilateral declaration of independence of Kosovo.

 Background

 In 1945, at the conclusion of the Second World War, Kosovo was organised within the Socialist Federal Republic of Yugoslavia (SFRY) as the Autonomous Region of Kosovo and Metohija.
 In 1963 the region was reorganised as the Autonomous Province of Kosovo and Metohija with increased autonomy and was renamed as the Socialist Autonomous Province of Kosovo in 1968.
 In 1975 Kosovo was granted significantly increased levels of autonomy.
 In 1990, under the regime of Slobodan Milošević, the level of autonomy was reduced and the official name reverted to the Autonomous Province of Kosovo and Metohija.

 In 1991, during the breakup of Yugoslavia, ethnic Albanian representatives of the Provincial Assembly unilaterally declared the Republic of Kosova and established parallel instructions for education, medical care, and taxation.
 Serbia and Montenegro formed the Federal Republic of Yugoslavia (FRY) in April 1992.
 Ethnic tensions increased between Yugoslav authorities and the Ethnic Albanian guerilla movement, the Kosovo Liberation Army, resulting in the Kosovo War breaking out in February 1998.
 In March 1999, NATO proposed the Rambouillet Agreement which would have granted Kosovo substantial autonomy within the Federal Republic of Yugoslavia.
 The agreement was accepted by the Kosovo Albanian side but rejected by the Yugoslav side prompting the NATO bombing of Yugoslavia on 24 March 1999.
 On 9 June 1999, NATO and the Federal Republic Yugoslavia reached the Kumanovo Agreement whereby Kosovo would be placed under United Nations administration.
 This arrangement was formalised by the passing of United Nations Security Council Resolution 1244 on 10 June 1999 which established the United Nations Interim Administration Mission in Kosovo.

 Kosovo unilaterally declared independence on 17 February 2008 as the Republic of Kosovo.
 Serbia continues to claim Kosovo as the Autonomous Province of Kosovo and Metohija.